MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-allow-block-list.md

 ## What to expect after you add an allow or block entry

 After you add an allow entry through the Submissions portal or a block entry in the Tenant Allow/Block List, the entry should start working immediately once the entry is active.
-99.99% of entries will be active within 30 minutes, while the rest of the cases can take up to 24 hours.
+99.99% of entries should be active within 30 minutes.
+Entries that aren't active within 30 minutes can take up to 24 hours.

 We recommend letting entries automatically expire after 30 days to see if the system has learned about the allow or block.
 If not, you should make another entry to give the system another 30 days to learn.